+4.1 Scaffolding

-Scaffolding for assessment helps students understand the process for completing 4.1 Scaffolding the task.
+Scaffolding for assessment helps students understand the process for completing the task.
 Scaffolding must still allow for students to develop their own original response.
 Across the phases of learning, students will gradually be given more responsibility for ownership of the processes required to complete their tasks.

+Scaffolding will:

-Scaffolding will: maintain the integrity of the requirements of the task or assessment instrument • allow for unique student responses and not lead to a predetermined response.
-Scaffolding may include: a timeline or checkpoints quidance for students to make predictions or reflect on their learning provision of prompts or cues for students about the requirements for their response.
-Checkpoints will: 4.2 Checkpoints • be detailed on student task sheets · monitor student progress be used to establish student authorship.
+- maintain the integrity of the requirements of the task or assessment instrument - allow for unique student responses and not lead to a predetermined response.

+Scaffolding may include:

+- a timeline or checkpoints - guidance for students to make predictions or reflect on their learning - provision of prompts or cues for students about the requirements for their response.

+4.2 Checkpoints

+Checkpoints will:

+- · be detailed on student task sheets

+- · monitor student progress

+- be used to establish student authorship.

 Students will work on assessment during designated times and show evidence of progress at scheduled checkpoints.

 Teachers will use these checkpoints to identify and support students to complete their assessment.

-Curriculum Leaders and parents/carers will be contacted by class teachers if checkpoints are not met.
+Learning and Teaching Leaders and parents/carers will be contacted by class teachers if checkpoints are not met.

+4.3 Drafting

 Drafting is a key checkpoint.
-Types of drafts differ depending on subject, e.g. written 4.3 Drafting draft, rehearsal of a performance piece, or a product in development.
+Types of drafts differ depending on subject, e.g. written draft, rehearsal of a performance piece, or a product in development.
 Drafts might be used as evidence of student achievement in the case of illness or misadventure, or non-submission for other reasons.